Last Updated on August 14, 2020 by queenie mak

 And if you are going to take public transportation, make sure you get a Go Card.

 Go Card is a rechargeable electronic card to take public transportation in Queensland.
-You can use the Go Card for all TransLink bus, tram in Gold Coast and other regions in Queensland including Brisbane, and Sunshine Coast.
+You can use the Go Card for all TransLink bus, tram in Gold Coast and other destinations in Queensland including Brisbane, and Sunshine Coast.

 Buy and top-up a Go Card online, at the station or convenience stores like 7-Eleven.
 Initially, you have to purchase the card for $10AUD, but you get the deposit back when you return your card.